-Capital allowances are generally not relevant if you use the cash basis (available to individuals with an annual income up to £83,000) to calculate your trading profit.
-Expenditure on items such as machinery, computers and vans is simply deducted as an expense, although capital allowances may still be relevant when it comes to cars.
+Capital allowances are generally not relevant if you use the cash basis (available to individuals with an annual income up to £150,000) to calculate your trading profit.
+Expenditure on business assets such as machinery, computers and vans is simply deducted as an expense, although capital allowances may still be relevant when it comes to cars.